nasa/isaac/dense_map/geometry_mapper/readme.md

 ### With real data

-Acquire a bag of data on the bot as follows.
+Acquire a bag of data on the bot.
+The current approach is to use a recording profile.
+A step-by-step procedure is outlined below if a recording profile has not been set up.

 First give the bot the ability to acquire intensity data with the depth camera (haz_cam).
 For that, connect to the MLP processor of the